How to Attract and Identify a Pine Siskin

 Like nearly all finches, a pine siskin’s diet consists mostly of seed, though they also eat insects such as caterpillars and aphids.
 In the wild, pine, spruce, alder, birch, grass, sunflower and weed seeds are their go-to foods.
 But in the backyard, fresh Nyjer seed (also called thistle) is a safe bet, as are black-oil sunflower seeds, millet and sunflower chips.
 Just be sure to have plenty on hand to keep them coming back.
 Pine siskins also occasionally eat suet, especially insect-based kinds.

-The Best Bird Feeders for Pine Siskins
+The Best Feeders for Pine Siskin Birds

-Pine siskins love to bathe in bunches.
+Pine siskins also love to bathe in bunches.
 Here’s how to keep your bird bath thawed in winter:

 - Invest in a birdbath heater or de-icer.